Early Professional Life

 Chelsey led the OK House of Representatives in declaring April 24th as Denim Day and the month of April as Sexual Assault Awareness Month for the state of Oklahoma with Resolution HR 1021.
 She is a founding member and a co-chair of the bi-partisan and bi-cameral OK Women's Caucus, and an active member of the Native American Caucus.

 A committed leader, Chelsey works to promote inclusion, diversity, and economic development.
 Chelsey is an Executive Stakeholder in the Police and Community Trust, a group that works to improve relations between law enforcement and minority communities, and participates in the local Diversity and Inclusion Consortium alongside other business and community leaders.
-She is a NextGen 30 Under 30 honoree, a founder of the Suited For Success young professionals board, VP of CommUNITY Alliance, the executive director of the Global Enrichment Solutions Foundation, and is actively involved with small chambers of commerce.
+She is a NextGen 30 Under 30 honoree, a founder of the Suited For Success young professionals board, VP of CommUNITY Alliance, the CEO of One Whole Village Consulting, and is actively involved with small chambers of commerce.
 She enjoys being an active part of her community and shining light on the amazing work being done in OKC.